cinnData/PythonBootcamp/[PY-03] Defining functions in Python.md

 # [PY-03] Defining functions in Python

-## Functions
+## A first example

-A **function** takes a collection of **arguments** and performs an action.
-For instance, a function can **return** a value, and another function can **print** a message.
-Besides the built-in functions like `type()` or `len()` and those coming in the packages that you may import, you can define your own functions.
-The definition of your function will be valid only for the current kernel.
+This lecture is about **Python functions**.
+Besides the **built-in functions** like `type()` or `len()` and those coming in the packages that you may import, you can define your own functions.
+Your definition will be valid only for the current kernel.

 A simple example of a user-defined function follows.
 Note the indentation after the colon, which is created automatically by the console (or notebook).

 ```
 In [1]: def f(x):
    ...:     y = 1/(1 - x**2)
    ...:     return y
 ```

-Here, the `return` line signals the end of the definition.
+Here, the `return` statement signals the end of the definition.
 If you continue the input, the new lines will not be indented, and will not be read as part of the definition of the function.

 When you define a function, Python just takes note of the definition, accepting it when it is syntactically correct (parentheses, commas, etc).
 The function can be applied later to different arguments (by the same kernel).